visual-framework/vf-core/PUBLISHING.md

     - reminder: [we don't use `master`](https://github.com/visual-framework/vf-core/blob/master/README.md)
 1. see a list of changed packages
     - `lerna changed`
+1. ensure all packages to be released have ready an updated changelog and to which version are going to be bumped
 1. test publish
     - `yarn run lerna:test`